 "Oh alright then!"
 Sirius finally agreed, his grumpy mood very annoyed by the sudden attention that pushed him to say yes.
 Perhaps he had truly gone mad for even have said yes.

 "Thank you Sirius, you're a real brother to me."
-James faked a sob as he hugged his friend and then he stared somberly at his friend, "Do you think you suffer a great deal when you die?"
+James faked a sob as he hugged his friend and then he stared sombrely at his friend, "Hey… sorry the change of mood but all these murders got me thinking… do you think you suffer a great deal when you die?"

 Sirius stared at his friend, a bit shocked by his sudden swing of mood.
 Of course, he was still thinking of his deceased friends, still grieving.
-As soon as Lily and James would have gone out, they would probably cry a bit together, remembering the memory of their friends.
+As soon as Lily and James would have gone out, they would probably talk about it in detail.

 "Dying?
-I dunno... but I don't think so.
+I dunno... but I wouldn't think so.
 You probably die as fast as lightning, and you don't feel much... but then again, I haven't personally died."
 He smiled softly.

 A loud cry echoed through the house, and suddenly, Lily was marching down, her face fuming from anger as she held a crying baby in her arms.

-"Lily dear... he already accepted..."
-He tugged Harry and her into a hug, "Lily-love, you really ought to calm down.
+"Lily dear, he already accepted..."
+He tugged Harry and her into a hug, "Let's all calm down now, shall we?
 Little Harry looks as exasperated as you."
 He remarked, a slight smile on his mouth as he tapped Lily and then Harry on the nose.
 Sirius cracked a smile a stared into the eyes of the baby.